 Because of the complexity of the interference rule and also due to the usually highly intensive argument that the interference elicits, the Locker Room has multiple articles covering the different types of interference.
 This article will discuss retired runner interference.
 Interference by a retired runner does not happen often but when it does the effect is serious – the runner

-Offensive Team Personnel Interference Another type of uncommon interference is by offensive team personnel.
+Offensive Team Personnel Interference This article is the second one which discusses uncommon interference, the first of which is Interference by Retired Runner.
+Another type of uncommon interference is perpetrated by offensive team personnel.
 Who, exactly, are included as offensive team personnel for this rule?
-We have covered two examples above – a retired runner and a runner who has scored; it also includes all other offensive team personnel who are not the on-deck batter or active runners.
-Base coaches
+We have covered two examples above – a retired runner and a runner who has

-Still the same and still a Focus Item The college softball strike zone has not changed for a long time; it is still the zone explicitly described in rule 11.3.1 and in the diagrams on pages 106 and 107 in the NCAA rule book.
-For the last few years, the strike zone has remained an “In Focus” item in the
+Make sure you read the companion article – Mechanics Corner/Plate/Pitches/Strike Zone Mechanics Still the same and still a Focus Item The college softball strike zone has not changed for a long time; it is still the zone explicitly described in rule 11.3.1 and in the diagrams on pages 110 and 111 in the NCAA rule book.
+For the last few

 From Referee.com, March 9, 2018 A few situations come up over the years that may leave you wondering whom to protect — batter or catcher?
 Is it catcher obstruction?
 Or batter interference?
 Or a collision?
 Having a firm grasp on whom to protect will allow you to make the calls and explain to questioning coaches.
 Protecting the catcher A left-handed

 The batter swings at the pitch and while the bat is still in the batter’s hands, the batted ball bounces back into the bat.
 Or…the batted ball rolls on the ground near the plate area and the discarded bat contacts the batted ball.
 These are not unusual plays during a typical game and the plate umpire must be ready to